henriksson-lab/bioformats-rs/README.md

 which there is no pure-Rust decoder in this tree, and which upstream Java Bio-Formats itself decodes by delegating to native/platform libraries (QuickTime/Java ImageIO).
 Metadata for these files is still read; only the pixel decode is unavailable.
-Wiring a Rust codec crate (or an optional feature flag) for each would close the gap:
+Wiring a Rust codec crate for each would close the gap:

 | Codec | Used by | Status |
 | --- | --- | --- |